Emprime/i4reader/README.md

 ## i4SQ

 The i4SQ is a tool to automatically analyze CT images (dicom or nifti format) for vertebral fractures.
-It is publicly available as a streamlit demo at https://github.com/ErenBYilmaz/i4SQ
+It will be made publicly available soon as a streamlit demo.